Fourier-Mukai numbers of K3 categories of very general special cubic fourfolds

 called the \emph{Mukai lattice of $\cA_X$}, and it has a polarized Hodge structure of K3 type.
 Indeed, the pairing $\chi(\,\cdot\,,\,\cdot\,)$ is symmetric on $K_{\rm top}(\cA_X)$ and so turns it into a lattice.
 On the other hand, the Mukai vector defines an embedding

-which endows $K_{\rm top}(\cA_X)$ a Hodge structure by taking the restriction of the Hodge structure on $H^4(X,\bZ)$.
-By \cite{Huy17}*{Theorem~1.5~(iii)}, two very general special cubic fourfolds are FM-partners if and only if there exists a Hodge isometry between their Mukai lattices.
+which endows a Hodge structure on $K_{\rm top}(\cA_X)$ by taking the restriction of the Hodge structure on $H^*(X,\bZ)$.
+By \cite{Huy17}*{Theorem~1.5~(iii)} and \cite{LPZ23}*{Theorem~1.3}, two very general special cubic fourfolds are FM-partners if and only if there exists a Hodge isometry between their Mukai lattices.

 Following our previous work \cite{FL23}, we define $ \mukaiH(\cA_X,\bZ) \coloneqq K_{\rm top}(\cA_X)(-1). $ As an abstract lattice, it is unimodular of signature $(4,20)$, so we have